Skip to main content

 Built on-top of Speechmatics' industry-leading ASR, the latest LLMs and text-to-speech, Flow is engineered to engage in natural and fluid conversations.

-You can configure your Flow Conversation using Templates and Template Variables.
-Simply stream in audio, and Flow will provide the TTS response as well as other useful information as detailed below.
+Simply stream in audio, and Flow will provide the TTS response as well as other useful information.

 Component Models